COSC3020/brute-force-sorting-noah-mulvaney/README.md

 randomly without memory instead of systematically trying them?

 My implementation has an average complexity of $\Theta(n^n)$.
 Each recursive level has a complexity of approximately $n T(n-1) + n*n! + n^2$.
 For $i=n-3$ levels of recursion, this results in an approximate time complexity of $n^n + n^n n! + n^n$ which is an element of $\Theta(n^n)$.

+The best case input is an already sorted array, because my implementation will recursively form the permutations beginning with the first item in the array.
+For the same reason, a reverse sorted array is the worst case input.
+There are $n!$ possible permutations.
+If you generated random permutations (with repetition or replacement) rather than systematically checking them, the expected number of permutations to check is $n!$.
+My implementation obviously adds a lot of additional overhead complexity checking and copying the array.

+Note: Referenced https://math.stackexchange.com/questions/1119872/on-average-how-many-times-must-i-roll-a-dice-until-i-get-a-6 for help understanding the expected number of permutations.